Hiiu Stadium: Hiiu Stadium after the re-establishment of Nõmme Kalju

 After Estonia regained its independence in 1991, Nõmme Kalju was re-established and the club moved back to Hiiu Stadium.

 The stadium was completely renovated in 2002 and cost 8 million Estonian kroon.
 In 2006, the old artificial turf was replaced by a 3rd generation turf and an administration building with a stand for 300 people was erected.

 Nõmme Kalju were promoted to Meistriliiga for the 2008 season.
 On 10 September 2011, the highest recorded attendance was set, when 2,730 people watched a football match between hosts Nõmme Kalju and FC Flora Tallinn.
 After four seasons of top-flight football at Hiiu Stadium, the club moved to Kadriorg Stadium in 2012, but returned to Hiiu again in 2015 after it had undergone another renovation.

-In 2021, Nõmme Kalju were again forced to move away from Hiiu, as the stadium's artificial turf was declared unfit to host top-flight football.
-Although the renovation works were supposed to start in 2021, it is still unclear when top-flight football can return to Hiiu Stadium.
+2023–2024 renovation

-Future
+Nõmme Kalju were again forced to move away from Hiiu after the 2020 season, as the stadium's artificial turf was declared unfit to host top-flight football.
+The renovation works were supposed to start in 2021, but the project was delayed nearly three years for numerous reasons.
+The construction began in the autumn of 2023, during which the location of the main ground was moved towards west in order to construct an additional 75 × 45 m training field on the side of Pidu tänav street.
+This resulted in the removal of the 400 m running track, which caused resentment among Nõmme's athletics community.
+Kalju returned to Hiiu Stadium in May 2024.

-The future renovation of Hiiu Stadium will see the refurbishment of the artificial turf pitch, the construction of a new 1,500-seat grandstand and a perspective 840-seat west stand, an additional smaller artificial training field (75 × 45 m) and the renovation of the stadium's administrative building.
-The renovation works will be financed by the Estonian Football Association and the Tallinn City Government.
+The second stage of the renovation project involves the construction of a new administrative building and a 1,500-seat grandstand.
+It is set to be financed by the owner of the stadium, the City of Tallinn, who have not given a clear completion date for the project.